 30-60-90 Day Implementation Plan

 So you’re ready to implement, now what?
 With this sample 30-60-90 plan, you can be testing in production in just 90 days.
 For more complex systems or larger teams, you can expand the timeline, or for the smallest of orgs, you might be able to work through everything in the first 30!

 The First 30 Days

 The focus of the first 30 days should be project alignment and if you’ve chosen to implement a feature flag management tool like Split, education.
 This is when you hammer out the details that will make testing in production work for your team.
 In the first 30 days, it’s essential to revisit the team’s automation framework that’s in place to make sure it is easy to use and implement.
-If your organization is having trouble with their existing automation framework, it will be a roadblock in the future, especially when testing in production.
-Ensure your automation framework makes it easy to write end-to-end tests and has excellent reporting so that the team knows exactly what happens when a test fails.
+If your organization is having trouble with their existing automation framework, it will be a roadblock in the future, especially when in a testing in production environment.
+Ensure your automation framework makes it easy to write end-to-end tests and has excellent reporting so that the team knows exactly what happens when production testing fails.

 If you’re onboarding a tool to manage your feature flagging and experimentation, like Split, your next step is to go through the administration of said tool.
 This can include setting up SSO, permissions, user creation, and user maintenance.
 Once you have these set up, you are ready to implement the appropriate SDK.
 (Check out Split’s SDKs here.)

 During this phase, it is also important to gather baseline metrics for benchmarking.
 These metrics can include things like time to release, page load time, percentage of bugs in production vs. staging, percentage of bugs found before release vs. after release, etc. Once you have these baseline metrics, you have a standard to compare any changes against.
 After you release a feature, you can measure its performance and make any necessary process improvements.